bradintheusa/emulator_test/README.md

     },
 ```

 and in your code.
-Fro me that's Flutter and Dart
+For me that's Flutter and Dart

 ```
 FirebaseFirestore.instance.useFirestoreEmulator("192.168.0.199", 8080);